-The dynamics of the classic car market
+What are the dynamics of the classic car market?

 The collector market is melting down right now.
 There’s been little or no movement in the value of classics in the past years.
 Even more frightening is the fact that some of the most highly priced collector models have decreased their value in half since last year.
 Most of the vintage car market consists of pure American models – familiar and stylish vehicles that the population has grown up with.
 Yet, the demand for them is surprisingly low.
-The Hagerty index for collector car prices has fallen 15% since August 2015 when it had its peak and keeps on falling with an 8% year-to-year rate.
-Both auction activity and private sales are experiencing a decline.

 Why is all this happening?
 Is it really because there is no more enthusiasm about classics in the country?

-Turns out, it is a problem of ownership and continuation.
+Turns out, it is a problem of car ownership and continuation.
 According to a Hagerty report, baby boomers own nearly 60% of the collector classics in the US.
 What was good for the market a couple of years ago when boomers were spending their money on classic cars, today is an issue.

 What will happen now when boomers are getting closer retirement age?
 They are starting to look at a more practical approach to life, eliminating all that they can’t take care of.
 Their interest in the hobby will soon start to decrease.
 So the big question is who is going to buy their classics?
 Especially when their children are not interested in owning a car at all.